yjf2002ghty/FairyGround-Experimental/README.md

 ## Usage (Windows installation)

-If you have installation like Cygwin, MSYS2, Mingw64, etc., please enter following commands in their Bash console instead of CMD, as npm seems to have problems with conhost.exe.

-If you don't, open CMD and you will need to change the installation command.(See below step 4)

 Lines start with # or :: are comments, where # used for Bash and :: used for CMD.
 Do not enter them into your console.

 1. Install Node.js at